Running Composer and npm scripts with deployment via SCP in GitLab CI/CD

 This guide covers the building of dependencies of a PHP project while compiling assets via an npm script using GitLab CI/CD.

-While it is possible to create your own image with custom PHP and Node.js versions, for brevity we use an existing Docker image that contains both PHP and Node.js installed.
+It is possible to create your own image with custom PHP and Node.js versions.
+For brevity, this guide uses an existing Docker image with both PHP and Node.js installed.

 image: tetraweb/php

 The next step is to install zip/unzip packages and make composer available.
-We place these in the before_script section:
+Place these in the before_script section:

 before_script: